yukuairoy/codespree/docs/Exercises/programming_exercises.md

 Output: False
 Explanation: "helloworld" is not a palindrome.

-Input: ["race", "car", "race"]
+Input: ["race", "car"]
 Output: True
-Explanation: "racecarrace" is a palindrome.
+Explanation: "racecar" is a palindrome.
 ```

 ---